Computed Tomography (CT) Scans for Lung Cancer Screening

 This lung cancer screening is for high-risk individuals.
 Eligible candidates for CT lung cancer screening:

-• Between the ages of 55 and 74 years
+• Between the ages of 55 and 80 years (Medicare covers up to age 77)

 • Are current smokers who have smoked at least one pack per day for 30 years or more or are former smokers who have smoked at least one pack per day for 30 years or more but quit fewer than 15 years ago